 A. Monitoring.--The RO has the primary responsibility for monitoring your implementation of the Medicaid program and approved waivers.
 Such monitoring is conducted by RO staff with assistance by appropriate staff from central office.

-’
+B. Independent Assessment.--As a condition of approval of a waiver, HCFA requires that an independent assessment must be conducted.
+This independent assessment is submitted to HCFA by the date specified in HCFA’s approval letter, usually 6 months prior to the expiration date of the approved waiver period.
+The assessment must be conducted by a contractor or agency that is independent of the Medicaid agency.

+"Independent of the State Medicaid Agency" means either:

+o An outside contractor, university, or other entity outside of the State government; or

 2-82.22 Rev. 70